 A steep-sided ravine which cuts through the magnesian limestone of the Durham Coast.
-The woodland is characteristic of the area and includes lime-loving species such as elm, ash and large numbers of mature native yew.
+The woodland houses lime-loving species such as elm, ash and mature native yew.

-One of the largest mid-altitude heathlands remaining in County Durham, Hedleyhope Fell is a mosaic of heather, bilberry, acid grassland, rush pasture, bracken beds, patches of gorse and scattered trees.
+One of the largest mid-altitude heathlands in County Durham, the site is a mosaic of heather, bilberry, acid grassland, rush pasture, bracken beds, gorse and scattered trees.

-Hesleden Dene’s name derives from ‘hesle’, a corruption of ‘hazel’ hich can be found in abundance alongside ash and wych elm.
+Hesleden Dene Nature Reserve’s name derives from ‘hesle’, a corruption of ‘hazel’ which can be found in abundance alongside ash and wych elm.

 Donated to DWT in 1993, High wood is a memorial to the late Harry Collinson, a Derwentside District Officer who died tragically in 1991.

 A flooded clay pit which was taken over from the Coal Board, now a Site of Special Scientific Interest when the Trust took over the management of the reserve.

 One of the few remnants of species rich magnesian limestone grasslands with an area of limestone fen in the low lying areas to the south.

-One of the few undeveloped river floodplains in the area, Lamesley Pastures contains two designated Local Wildlife Sites.
+One of the few undeveloped river floodplains in the area, the site contains two designated Local Wildlife Sites.
 A home for wading birds such as lapwing, curlew, redshank and snipe.

 One of our region’s most important wildlife sites, this wetland reserve, bordered by the River Wear, also contains mixed woodlands and species rich grasslands.